An Independent School • Grades 5-12

 Middle School

 Lakeside’s Service Learning Program seeks to develop the desire and ability to give back to one’s community.
-Through Middle School service learning, students come to understand that we all can learn from each other; that it is never too early to have an impact; and that the common good is everyone’s responsibility.
+Through service learning, students come to understand that we all can learn from each other; that it is never too early to have an impact; and that the common good is everyone’s responsibility.

 Middle School service learning is conducted in grade-level groups, four times a year.
 Specific projects may shift from year to year, but they all involve active learning, benefit the community, and culminate in meaningful, guided reflections.
 Students work side-by-side with their teachers, which promotes a sense of shared purpose and community.
+Learn more on the Service Learning page.